-For example, increasing the number of reps per set is one method of creating overload, however this method would not suit the training purpose of increasing maximal strength, for instance.
+For example, increasing the number of reps per set is one method of creating overload, however, this method would not suit the training purpose of increasing maximal strength, for instance.
 Even if you started benching 40kg×5, added an extra rep each week, and reached 40kg×17 after three months, it is doubtful as to whether you would experience significant improvement in maximal strength (bench press 1RM).
 This is because muscular endurance, rather than maximal strength, is primarily trained through this method.

-Of course, beginners could still expect a certain increase in maximal strength through this method, however creating overload by increasing the weight lifted is much more efficient if your main objective is to increase maximal strength.
+Of course, beginners could still expect a certain increase in maximal strength through this method, however, creating overload by increasing the weight lifted is much more efficient if your main objective is to increase maximal strength.

-In short, while it is important to create overload in accordance with the “principle of overload”, it is also necessary to pay attention to the type of overload that is created.
-This leads on to a discussion of another training principle known as “the principle of specificity” which, if possible, I would like to leave for another time.
+In short, while it is important to create an overload in accordance with the “principle of overload”, it is also necessary to pay attention to the type of overload that is created.
+This leads to a discussion of another training principle known as “the principle of specificity” which, if possible, I would like to leave for another time.

 “Progression”: Continually increasing the load